 While cherries are one of our favorites to eat fresh, you know this pioneer mamma had to put some up into preserves.
+My low sugar no pectin cherry jam recipe is the way jam should be.
+High on flavor instead of bucket fulls of sugar.

 I had the pleasure of hosting a canning party with another mom and we knocked out two batches of jam and two runs of canned cherries.
 Not bad considering there were five kids running in and out and we did it in five hours.